thomas-young-2013/open-box/docs/en/installation/installation_guide.md

 ## 3 Trouble Shooting

-For macOS users who have trouble installing pyrfr, see the [tips](./install-pyrfr-on-macos.md).
+For macOS users who have trouble installing pyrfr, refer to [tips](./install-pyrfr-on-macos.md).

-For Windows users who have trouble installing lazy_import, see the [tips](./install-lazy_import-on-windows.md).
+For Windows users who have trouble installing lazy_import, refer to [tips](./install-lazy_import-on-windows.md).